babel/babel/README.md

 var seattlers = [for (c of customers) if (c.city == "Seattle") { name: c.name, age: c.age }];
 ```

-Which is generated to the following with 6to5:
+is generated to the following with 6to5:

 ```javascript
 var seattlers = customers.filter(function (c) {